+- Table 1 for the NRD Core File

 - Table 2 for the NRD Severity File

 - Table 3 for the NRD Diagnosis and Procedure Groups File

 - Table 4 for the Hospital File.

 The tables in Appendix D provide summary documentation for the data.
 Please refer to the NRD documentation located on the HCUP-US website (www.hcup-us.ahrq.gov) for comprehensive information about data elements and the files.